 - We are not big enough or mature enough to have a business development role right now.
 We have more demand to move work to our shared services team than resources to do the work.

 - We have broadened the role of our Customer Experience team and they are actively involved in proactive communication.
-Also, we are implementing process improvement tools to adhere to customer expectations and improve their experience for getting disputes and concerns resolved in a timely manner.
+Also, we are implementing process improvement tools to adhere to customer expectations and improve their experience of getting disputes and concerns resolved in a timely manner.

 Formalizing leadership roles that exist in a standalone business is one approach Peeriosity member companies take to allow them to “run GBS / Shared Services like a business” that is responsive to customer needs, with a defined plan for growth and expansion of services to support efforts to deliver greater value to their company.
 While a formalized role may not always be required, having a strategy that includes a focus on Marketing, Business Development, Communications, and Customer Service can have a significant impact on the growth and performance of your GBS / Shared Services organization.